obrhubr/fulltext-search-rust/README.md

 }
 ```

-#### `/search/one`
+#### `/search`
-To use the `/search/one` route, send:
+To use the `/search` route, send:
 ```
 {
-    "id": The Id of the book in your main database, "searcqueryhText": The text you want to search for, "stopAfterOne": (Boolean) If you want to stop after finding the first result }
+    "query": The text you want to search for, "peri_text_length": Length of the text around the search result to be sent back }
 ```
 It will send back data resembling this: